-For the fiscal year ended January 31, 2022, 42% of our revenues were generated from customers outside the United States.
-We have operations in Dublin, London, Munich, Paris, Reykjavik, Singapore, Sydney, Tokyo, and Vancouver, in addition to Chicago, New York, and San Francisco.
+For the fiscal year ended January 31, 2023, 40% of our revenues were generated from customers outside the United States.
+We have operations in multiple cities globally.
 Operating in international markets requires significant resources and management attention and subjects us to regulatory, economic, and political risks that are different from those in the United States.
 In addition, we will face risks in doing business internationally that could adversely affect our business and results of operations, including:

-- the need to localize and adapt our platform for specific countries, including translation into foreign languages and associated expenses; - data privacy laws that impose different and potentially conflicting obligations with respect to how personal data is processed or require that customer data be stored in a designated territory; - difficulties in staffing and managing foreign operations; - regulatory and other delays and difficulties in setting up foreign operations; - different pricing environments, longer sales cycles, longer accounts receivable payment cycles, and collections issues; - new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting, and changing governmental laws and regulations, including employment, tax, privacy, and data protection laws and regulations; - increased financial accounting and reporting burdens and complexities; - declines in the values of foreign currencies relative to the U.S. dollar; - restrictions on the transfer of funds; - potentially adverse tax consequences; - the cost of and potential outcomes of any claims or litigation;
+- the need to localize and adapt our platform for specific countries, including translation into foreign languages and associated expenses; - data privacy laws that impose different and potentially conflicting obligations with respect to how personal data is processed or require that customer data be stored in a designated territory; - · difficulties in staffing and managing foreign operations; - · regulatory and other delays and difficulties in setting up foreign operations; - · different pricing environments, longer sales cycles, longer accounts receivable payment cycles, and collections issues; - new and different sources of competition; - weaker protection for intellectual property and other legal rights than in the United States and practical difficulties in enforcing intellectual property and other rights outside of the United States; - laws and business practices favoring local competitors; - compliance challenges related to the complexity of multiple, conflicting, and changing governmental laws and regulations, including employment, tax, privacy, and data protection laws and regulations;